-Indonesia’s key to escape middle-income trap lies on quality jobs for its young people
+Indonesia’s key to escape middle-income trap lies in quality jobs for its young people

 At shopping malls, train stations and other public spaces, young people working as cleaners are a common sight.

-Still, for people aged 25 to 59, like Ms Sari, the unemployment rate is 3.07, which is below the national unemployment rate of 5.3 per cent, where there are 7.9 million jobless people out of a workforce of 147.7 million, according to Statistics Indonesia.
+Still, for people aged 25 to 59 like Ms Sari, the unemployment rate is 3.07 per cent, which is below the national unemployment rate of 5.3 per cent, where there are 7.9 million jobless people out of a workforce of 147.7 million, according to Statistics Indonesia.

 Conversely, the numbers are much worse for the younger generation.
 As at August 2023, the unemployment rate of youth aged 15 to 24 was 19.4 per cent.

-For train cleaner Niki Andriyawan, 24, who graduated from vocational school, the crowded workforce and tough competition for jobs has led him to “accept his place”.
+For train cleaner Niki Andriyawan, 24, who graduated from vocational school, the crowded workforce and tough competition for jobs led him to “accept his place”.

 “I have an aspiration to get a new job as I want to work in a new environment.
 But now it is tough to find jobs.
 Even university graduates cannot easily get jobs,” said the father of a seven-month-old baby who earns about 5 million rupiah monthly.

-Indonesia’s youth jobless rate, which in 2022 was at 13 per cent, is higher than its neighbours, such as the Philippines (6.3 per cent), Vietnam (7.4 per cent) and Thailand (4.5 per cent).
+Indonesia’s youth jobless rate, which in 2022 was at 13 per cent, is higher than that of its neighbours, such as the Philippines (6.3 per cent), Vietnam (7.4 per cent) and Thailand (4.5 per cent).

-With annual economic growth of around 5 per cent, the world’s fourth most-populous nation of more than 280 million in July last year regained its status as an upper middle-income country, which implies a GNI ranging between US$4,466 and US$13,845.
+With annual economic growth of around 5 per cent, the world’s fourth most-populous nation of more than 280 million last July regained its status as an upper middle-income country, which implies a GNI ranging between US$4,466 and US$13,845.

-Indonesia had shortly entered the club of upper middle-income countries in 2020 after staying in the lower middle-income category for about three decades, before being stripped of the status again the next year as the Covid-19 pandemic decimated livelihoods.
+Indonesia had shortly entered the club of upper middle-income countries in 2020 after staying in the lower middle-income category for about three decades, before being stripped of the status again the following year as the Covid-19 pandemic decimated livelihoods.

-Dr Maria said that Indonesia’s economic policies have not been able to create more and better jobs for its young demography, especially those jobs that could afford a middle-class life.
+Dr Maria said that Indonesia’s economic policies have not been able to create more and better jobs for its young demography, especially those jobs that could afford them a middle-class life.

-“Foreign and domestic direct investment has not gone to the labour-intensive manufacturing sector but to the capital-intensive industry sector, including the smelter industry, and skill-intensive service sectors, including the digital economy sector,” she told ST.
+“Foreign and domestic direct investments have not gone to the labour-intensive manufacturing sector but to the capital-intensive industry sector, including the smelter industry, and skill-intensive service sectors, including the digital economy sector,” she told ST.

-She added that “a broader industrial policy” that goes beyond the processing of critical minerals and commodities and revitalises labour-intensive manufacturing or builds an ecosystem to allow investment in emerging industries such as semiconductors is necessary.
+She added that “a broader industrial policy” that goes beyond the processing of critical minerals and commodities, and revitalises labour-intensive manufacturing or builds an ecosystem to allow investment in emerging industries such as semiconductors, is necessary.

 Dr Maria also noted that for the young people, having the right skills becomes more important than just university degrees.

-Economists believe that Indonesia is on track to maintain its status as an upper middle-income country in 2024 after growing by 5.05 per cent last year.
-But they see the need for greater economic expansion to join a high income economy group.
+Economists believe that Indonesia is on track to maintain its status as an upper middle-income country in 2024, after growing by 5.05 per cent in 2023.
+But they see the need for greater economic expansion to join a high-income economy group.

-Mr Bhima Yudhistira, executive director of think-tank Centre of Economic and Law Studies, and Dr Mohammad Faisal, the executive director of Core Indonesia, also a think-tank, said that industrialisation – which creates numerous jobs and upgrades labour skills – would be crucial for Indonesia to upgrade its status to a developed economy and avoid the middle-income trap.
+Mr Bhima Yudhistira, executive director of think-tank Centre of Economic and Law Studies, and Dr Mohammad Faisal, executive director of Core Indonesia, also a think-tank, said that industrialisation – which creates numerous jobs and upgrades labour skills – would be crucial for Indonesia to upgrade its status to a developed economy and avoid the middle-income trap.

 “Almost all high-income countries have advanced through industrialisation, so the key is to strengthen our industrial capacity and competitiveness,” said Mr Bhima, adding that the contribution of the manufacturing sector to gross domestic product must be increased from 18 per cent to 25 per cent.

-He also noted that Indonesia must grow by 7 per cent to 8 per cent annually to upgrade its status to a high income country by 2045.
+He also noted that Indonesia must grow by 7 per cent to 8 per cent annually to upgrade its status to a high-income country by 2045.

 Said Dr Mohammad: “Creating middle-class jobs with decent wages should be part of the industrialisation strategy.
-So we should not only spur the industry reliant on cheap labour, but also the industry that can create as many as quality jobs.”
+So we should not only spur the industry reliant on cheap labour, but also the industry that can create as many quality jobs.”

-Dr Maria said: “Indonesia has been a middle-income country for the past 30 years and to an extent, it has been trapped as a middle-income country”, she said.
+Dr Maria said: “Indonesia has been a middle-income country for the past 30 years and, to an extent, it has been trapped as a middle-income country.

 “To unlock itself from this trap and graduate to a high-income economy, it needs to find additional drivers of economic growth.
 More importantly, it has to be higher-quality growth.”